darin-estrin/react_native_manager/README.md

 ## Todos

+1. Better form validation for employee numbers
-1. Style components to look nicer.
+2. Style components to look nicer.
-2. Instead of just adding a shift day, also add a shift time, or even a full weeks schedule
+3. Instead of just adding a shift day, also add a shift time, or even a full weeks schedule
-3. Deploy
+4. Deploy